whardier/pyyamltree/README.md

-# yamltree
+# pyyamltree
-Python YAML as a tree of files/directories
+Python version of `yamltree` - YAML as a tree of files/directories.